-The Group's financial assets are comprised of cash and cash equivalents, trade and other receivables, security deposits other current and non-current assets.
-All financial assets are recognized initially at fair value plus transaction costs that are attributable to the acquisition of the financial asset.
+The Group's financial assets are comprised of cash and cash equivalents, trade and other receivables and security deposits.
+Trade and other receivables are recognized at the transaction price and all other financial assets are recognized initially at fair value plus transaction costs that are attributable to the acquisition of the financial asset.
 Purchases and sales of financial assets are recognized on the settlement date; the date that the Group receives or delivers the asset.
 The Group classifies its financial assets primarily as cash and cash equivalents and receivables.
 Receivables are non-derivative financial assets, with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets.